 Presents don’t have to be pricey, but they should be thoughtful.
 In fact, a less expensive but thoughtful gift will be more appreciated than a pricey one without thought or meaning.

-While in hot pursuit of ‘cheap’ Christmas gifts, keep in mind that spending money on an unwanted, thoughtless cheap Chrsitmas gift is likely a waste of your hard earned cash.
+While in hot pursuit of ‘cheap’ Christmas gifts, keep in mind that spending money on an unwanted, thoughtless Christmas gift is likely a waste of your hard earned cash.

-If you are unsure where to start with ideas for cheap gifts, you can use my dedicated blog post, Frugal Christmas Gifts.
+If you are unsure where to start with ideas for cheap gifts, you can read my dedicated article for Frugal Christmas Gifts.
 I share affordable Christmas gift ideas for adults, kids and coworkers.
-(And, if none of those gift ideas hit the mark, then check out more present ideas in my blog post, A Frugal Minded-Gift Guide.)
+If none of those gift ideas hit the mark, then also check out my advice for Shopping On Black Friday and this Frugal Minded-Gift Guide.

 The Total Cost of Christmas Gifts